audrey617/My-Notes/ML/CS7641 Mid-term review.md

 **Continuous Attributes**: split attribute range into equal intervals<br/>
 **Repeat attribute along a path in a tree**: NO for discrete attributes But YES for continuous attributes since we can ask different question on the same attribute. eg, ask age attribute "is it above 30", then ask "is it above 15" makes sense.<br/>
 **When to stop**: <br/>
-1) Everything is cliassified correctly <br/>
+1.Everything is cliassified correctly <br/>
-2) No more attributes <br/>
+2.No more attributes <br/>
+3.overfitting happens: <br/>
+1) cross-validation,<br/>
+2) validation curve& learning curve,<br/>
-3) overfitting-> cross-validation, validation curve& learning curve, pre-pruning or post-pruning(post-pruning: Cost complexity pruning, essentially, pruning recursively finds the node with the “weakest link.”
+3) pre-pruning or post-pruning. post-pruning: Cost complexity pruning, essentially, pruning recursively finds the node with the “weakest link.”
 The weakest link is characterized by an effective alpha, where the nodes with the smallest effective alpha are pruned first. cost complexity measure/tree score = Training error + a * T (number of leaf nodes).
 The a * T is the tree complexity penalty. a is the tuning value.
-We picked the sub tree with lowest tree score)  <br/>
+We picked the sub tree with lowest tree score.  <br/>
-4) (Don't violate Occam's razor: entities should not be multiplied beyond necessity)<br/>
+4) Don't violate Occam's razor: entities should not be multiplied beyond necessity<br/>
 <br/>
 **Regression Tree**: a type of decision tree:<br/>
 In a regression tree, each leaf represents a numeric value.
 In contrast, classification tree has either true or false in leaves or the leaves are discrete categories.
 To pick one feature's best threshold to split data into two groups, we try to find the threshold with the smallest sum of squared residuals.
 To build a tree, From root, we have each feature pick its best threshold, which becomes a candidate for the node.
 We compare each candidate's SSRs, and then pick the candidate with the lowest value for root.
 We grow the tree in this way<br/>